 I’m not going to sugarcoat this, these look like knockoff AirPods—but that’s not a bad thing.
 Basically, everything I found appealing about the AirPods is here too.
 The case is small enough to fit in the palm of your hand and easy to slide in your pocket thanks to rounded off edges and slick plastic build.
 Up front are three LED lights so you know how much battery is left, and it magnetically snaps shut too.
 Best of all, they’re matte black.
 Well, at least the case is.
 They also come in all-white if you’d rather that style too.

 I wish the ‘buds themselves were made of the same soft plastic material, but instead, they’re made of a glossy plastic that brings the look and feel of the back down to reality.
 They’re insanely fingerprint prone and get grimy almost immediately.
 Not to mention the aesthetic choices Anker made aren’t great either.
-They have a large “Soundcore” logo printed down the side of the stem, and very visible tiny holes for the microphone on each earbud.
-There just isn’t enough real estate on the earbuds to put a logo in a tasteful way, so instead, Anker just sloppily pasted it on.
-These would’ve nailed the minimal all-black look the AirPods are missing had they just left the logo only on the charging case.
+Towards the bottom of the earbud are tiny holes for the microphone and the “Soundcore” logo.

-Basically, the build of the earbuds embodies everything that I hate about cheap electronics.
+The build of the earbuds embodies everything that I hate about cheap electronics.
 Still, you couldn’t tell just by looking at the charging case, which is damn near perfect.
+The earbuds are made of a cheap plastic and don’t feel premium, though on the bright side they are very lightweight.
 The only problem I have with the charging case is that when I swapped the silicone ear tips that came with the Anker Soundcore Liberty Air to my own memory foam tips, the case wouldn’t close properly which is a bummer for anyone hoping to get better isolation with a good set of ear tips.
 The bright side is that the Soundcore Liberty Air ‘buds are IPX5 certified against liquid and sweat, so if you’re bringing these to the gym you shouldn’t have to worry too much about damaging them.

 Putting the earbuds back in the case is an identical process to that of the AirPods as well.
 They magnetically snap into place perfectly each time and begin charging immediately.
 Similarly, just talking them out of the case turns them on which makes pairing a breeze as they automatically turn on and enter pursuing pairing mode as soon as you take them out of the device.